 Your map may look like a mess of arrows and circles.
 That's OK.

-Before you simplify, you want set up your system within the mess.
+Before you simplify, you want to set up your system within the existing mess.
 It sounds counterintuitive but you'll be cutting away accounts.
 You don't want to cut and reconnect accounts at the same time.

 You want to shape your map into what you want it to end up being.
 You do this so that when you start closing accounts, you don't run into any issues with people paying you or you paying other people, etc.

 You want to select a checking account as your hub and start getting into the habit of using it as a hub.
 Our paychecks go into this hub and all of our bill payments are paid out of this account.
 I like designating a single account as the hub so I can see everything in one place.
-You can opt for whatever you'd like, but the end result is that these accounts are keepers.
+You can opt for whatever you'd like, but the result is that these accounts are keepers.